 It seems like a lot of people wonder: exactly what is native advertising?
-The short answer is that it’s content designed to mimic the environment where it’s located.
+The short answer is: native ads are content designed to mimic the environment where it’s located.
 It blends so well that most people don’t even realize it’s advertorial content.
 So how does native translate to video?

 In the case of native video ads, which can be found on YouTube, Funny Or Die, and many other video sites, they are typically longer than 30 seconds and can entertain and educate at the same time, in contrast to traditional television commercials, which are product-centric examples of push marketing.
 Why?
 Because they “push” the content in front of the viewer and try to force them to watch it.
 Television viewers, especially those with DVRs, have become far too adept at fast-forwarding through commercials or simply taking a break until they are over.

-On the opposite end of the spectrum we have in-stream video ads, which are developed by creative teams that focus more on a journalistic and research-based approach instead of being centered around sales.
+On the opposite end of the spectrum, we have in-stream video ads, which are developed by creative teams that focus more on a journalistic and research-based approach instead of being centred around sales.

 What really propels these editorial-driven videos are powerful storytelling and a great narrative.
 And, when done correctly, native ads are shared by viewers, have the potential of going viral, and get millions of views.